JetBrains/xodus-dnq/docs/properties.md

 val parentGroup by xdMultiParent(XdGroup::subGroups) val parentOfRootGroup by xdMultiParent(XdRoot::rootGroup)
 ```
+## Extension properties

-#### Extension property links
+#### Bidirectional links

 Bidirectional link can also point to Kotlin extension property on one side.

 ```kotlin
 class XdUser(entity: Entity) : XdEntity(entity) {